vnwnv/starbase-cluster-website/docs/documents/terraform-values.md

 :::

-For now, the project only provide some enssential config parameters.
+For now, the project only provide some essential config parameters.
 If you need more configurations, please open an issue or create a PR.

 ### Control Plane Nodes